AdamWilsonLab/postfire/README.md

   This includes an installation of R.  Use of RStudio is not vital for the course, participants could use the  GUI included with R or another interface (e.g. [EMACS-ESS](http://ess.r-project.org/) if desired.
 However, in class we'll be demonstrating the use of RStudio, so it will be most straightforward if you use that.
 2. R packages.
 These are installed either with a package manager or via the command line (e.g. `install.packages(raster)`).
 See for [here for a list of packages](workflow/setup.R) that we'll be using.
 3. [GRASS](http://grass.osgeo.org/download/).
 We'll be giving a brief introduction to this full featured open-source GIS in one section of the workshop.
 It isn't vital that you have it installed , but if you do, you'll be able to follow along.
 If you do, please also install the [spGRASS6](http://cran.r-project.org/web/packages/spgrass6/index.html) R library.
+4. [JAGS](http://mcmc-jags.sourceforge.net/)  Program for analysis of Bayesian hierarchical models using Markov Chain Monte Carlo (MCMC) simulation.
+You will also need the rjags library (included in list of R libraries above).

 # Workshop objectives